Railways Pension Scheme

 If you’re unsure how much you can pay into BRASS you can use the BRASS maximum contribution calculator when you log in to your myRPS account to get an estimate.
 You need to ask your employer for an exact figure.
 You can find more information on the saving more with BRASS page.

 You might want to speak to an independent financial adviser about managing your BRASS and making the most of your pension savings.
-You can find more information on the guidance and advice page.
+You can find more information on the guidance and advice page

 Limits on what you can pay into BRASS